eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 Six files are available under the _Hello_ _World!_ root directory to support building the example.
 And for this chapter, we mainly describe the **CMakeLists.txt, HelloWorldData.idl, publisher.c,** and **subscriber.c**.

-### 2.2 Building an the HelloWorld! application with CMake
+### 2.2 Building the HelloWorld! application with CMake

 In the previous sections, building the _Hello_ _World!_ example is done by default during the Cyclone build process.
-However, the _Hello_ _World!_ example can alsobebuildusingthe[CMaketool](http://cmake.org/), although you can obviously build with your native compilers and preferred toolchains.
+However, the _Hello_ _World!_ example can also be build using the[CMaketool](http://cmake.org/), although you can obviously build with your native compilers and preferred toolchains.

 [CMake](http://cmake.org/) is an open-source, cross-platform family of tools designed to build, test and package software.
 It is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles, projects and workspaces of your development environment.
 CMake's main strength is build portability.
 The same CMake input files will build with GNU make, Visual studio 6,7,8 IDEs, borland make, nmake, and XCode etc...